abdelrahmanbadr/laravel-pipl-api/README.md

 * In your .env file set Pipl API key in PIPL_API_KEY

 ### Usage:
-* you can path the search feild as array of keys and values of person data
+* you can path the search feilds as array of keys and values of person data
 * Example: Pipl::search(['first_name'=> 'john', 'last_name'=>'doe', 'email'=>'example@example.com']);

 Getting Started & Code Snippets